1. Home

 Stress fractures are common among older adults with weaker bones or who regularly perform high-impact activities like running, jumping, or dancing.
 Some of the risk factors for developing stress fractures include osteoporosis, poor nutrition, lack of rest, improper footwear, and sudden changes in exercise intensity.

 In my experience working with older adults, the most common risk factor for stress fractures is osteoporosis or low bone density.
 With low bone density, even moderate or low-impact activities can result in stress fractures.
-For older adults with osteoporosis, focusing on managing osteoporosis should be the primary focus when aiming to prevent stress fractures.

 What are the Symptoms of Stress Fractures?

-Graphic of fifth metatarsal stress fracture
+Graphic of fifth metatarsal stress fracture.

 Symptoms of stress fractures can vary based on their location and severity, but there are several common indicators to be aware of.
 These symptoms include: